Our commitment to safety sits at the heart of our business.

 • Ensure colleagues who are happy in their current roles are able to continually develop their skills to attain maximum performance within their areas of responsibility.
 By supporting and developing our people, we will further strengthen our strategy to Simplify, Standardise and Grow the business.
 The programme is already in place across our commercial teams, and is now being rolled out across operations.

 Graduate and apprenticeship schemesIn January 2021 we joined the 5% Club, a group of employers working to create a shared prosperity across the UK, committing to raising the number of apprentices, graduates and sponsored students on formal programmes to 5% of the total workforce by 2026.
 This commitment will help ensure that the business has a sustainable future, creating opportunities for young people with new skills that will become the leaders of tomorrow.

 Download the ESG brochure to learn more about our graduate and apprenticeship opportunities

 Speedy people are part of the local communities all over the country.
 Its in our nature to join in, help solve the challenges we face today and get ready for the future.
 A decade of supporting our communities will help make a meaningful difference.

 Charity and community

-With over 3,300 colleagues spread across 200 UK locations, we touch the lives of thousands of families and hundreds of local communities.
+With c.3,500 colleagues spread across 200 UK locations, we touch the lives of thousands of families and hundreds of local com munities.
 It’s a responsibility we don’t take lightly, and we recognise our position as an opportunity to be a real force for good.